Support and Networking on Martha’s Vineyard

 # # # # #

-SNP warmly welcomes a new Afghan Coordinor, Nasrin Sultani.
+SNP warmly welcomes a new Afghan Coordinator, Nasrin Sultani.
 Nasrin:

-I was living in Heart province in the west of Afghanistan and I was a student of Economy faculty in heart university.
-When AFCECO started to have an orphanage in Heart I worked with them as a volunteer for two or three months after that I finished my college and I moved to Kabul.
-I knew Andisha before so she asked me whether I am ready to go as an interpreter with a group of children to the USA for medical treatment or not, my respond was positive and I travelled with the children in the month of June.
-When I came back I wanted to work somewhere through which I could help my people especially women, when Andisha told me about the SNP program I really got interested to work with this program that was how that she introduced me as SNP coordinator so now I am working as SNP coordinator at the meantime I am orphanages administer in Kabul.
+I was living in Heart province in the west of Afghanistan and I was a student of the Economy faculty at Heart University.
+When AFCECO started to have an orphanage in Heart I worked with them as a volunteer for two or three months; after that I finished college and moved to Kabul.
+I knew Andisha before so she asked me whether I am ready to go as an interpreter with a group of children to the USA for medical treatment, my respond was positive and I travelled with the children in the month of June.
+When I came back I wanted to work somewhere through which I could help my people especially women.
+When Andisha told me about the SNP program I really got interested in working with this program that was how she introduced me as SNP coordinator so now I am working as SNP coordinator at the meantime I am orphanages administer in Kabul.

 # # # # #